Nontrivial multi-product commutation relation toward reducing T-count in sequential Pauli-based computation: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper, we propose and formalize the multi-product commutation relation (MCR) as a nonlocal and ancilla-free circuit transformation rule for Clifford$+T$ circuits.
-MCR enables equivalent rewrites involving multiple non-adjacent multi-Pauli rotation gates, capturing nontrivial commutativity that pairwise commutation rules cannot reach.
+In this paper, we propose and formalize the multiproduct commutation relation (MCR) as a nonlocal and ancilla-free circuit transformation rule for Clifford$+T$ circuits.
+MCR enables equivalent rewrites involving multiple nonadjacent multi-Pauli rotation gates, capturing nontrivial commutativity that pairwise commutation rules cannot reach.
 Given the rotation axes of three multi-Pauli rotation gates, Theorem~\ref{thm:abc_multi_commutation} provides a concrete condition to determine the fourth gate that satisfies MCR.
-We leverage this property to a procedure called quantum circuit unoptimization, which introduces redundancy into Clifford$+T$ circuits by inserting and swapping quantum gates while preserving circuit equivalence.
+Building on this characterization, we develop the MCR Compiler, which combines MCR-based circuit rewrites with local rotation merging to achieve $T$-count reduction.
+To assess the optimization capability enabled by MCR, we adopt a procedure called quantum circuit unoptimization, which introduces redundancy into Clifford$+T$ circuits by inserting and swapping quantum gates while preserving circuit equivalence.
 This approach systematically generates complex circuits from simple ones with a guaranteed optimal $T$-count, offering a quantitative framework for evaluating how well a compiler eliminates redundant $T$~gates.

-Through numerical experiments, we demonstrate that circuits transformed using MCR-based unoptimization are challenging for existing $T$-count optimization compilers to optimize, suggesting that MCR offers circuit rewrites that remain unexplored by existing compilation strategies.
+Through numerical experiments within this framework, we demonstrate that the MCR Compiler achieves substantial $T$-count elimination, whereas state-of-the-art $T$-count optimization compilers yield marginal reductions.
 We also compare the optimization performance results with and without MCR-based gate swapping.
 The comparison shows that while MCR-based gate swapping introduces additional circuit redundancy, it can occasionally trigger effective local optimization in small regions of the circuit.
 However, such cases become infrequent as the number of qubits grows, due to the exponential increase in the number of valid MCR candidates.